I’m all about alternative app stores, and there’s arguably none that’s more well known than the Amazon App Store.

 Final Steps

-That means we’ve got two problems that we need to solve for.
+That means we’ve got two problems that we need to solve.

 How to Open Amazon App Store

-For apps that you don’t use very often, opening the app using a secondary launcher like Sideload Launcher is going to be the easiest method.
+For apps you don’t use very often, opening the app using a secondary launcher like Sideload Launcher is the easiest method.

 There’s nothing you need to configure, either.
-All you need to do is open Sideload Launcher and all of your apps will appear in the list – even the one’s you’ve sideloaded.
+All you need to do is open Sideload Launcher, and all your apps will appear in the list – even the ones you’ve sideloaded.

-Alternately, you can manually create a native Android TV shortcut (also called a Leanback shortcut) for the Amazon App Store.
+Alternatively, you can manually create a native Android TV shortcut (a Leanback shortcut) for the Amazon App Store.

-There are two methods you can use to do that, and I go through both step-by-step in this tutorial.
+You can use two methods to do that, and I go through both step-by-step in this tutorial.

 Fixing Screen Rotation